milnomada/text-to-image/README.md

 ## Dependencies
 It makes use of document and window from [jsdom](https://github.com/jsdom/jsdom) project.
-For the `offline` image render, it draws on [canvas](https://github.com/Automattic/node-canvas), the jsdom understands that canvas is loaded in the project, see jsdom canvas [integration](https://github.com/jsdom/jsdom#canvas-support).
+For the `offline` image render, it draws on [canvas](https://github.com/Automattic/node-canvas), the jsdom module understands that canvas is loaded in the project.
+See more about jsdom canvas integration [here](https://github.com/jsdom/jsdom#canvas-support).

 ```bash
 npm i jsdom